CHINA'S INFLUENCE IN THE BALTICS Vice Speaker of Estonian Parliament Is An Avid Advocate for Beijing's Political Agenda

 Kivimägi also noted, that one of the concerns he carries 'as a human being' is the escalation of the Ukraine war into a nuclear conflict.
 'Thankfully, that hasn’t happened, and there is no doubt that this is primarily due to China’s opposition, which they have publicly stated.
 At the same time, China can do significantly more to end this war than it has done so far,' Vice Speaker of the Estonian Parliament noted.

 However, following the controversial visit, Toomas Kivimägi has continued to insist that there is no evidence whatsoever of Chinese military aid to the aggressor state, Russia.
+As if that matters, what kind of support China is providing Russia to help it in its attempt to conquer Ukraine.

 Copy